![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 discovered, this robs a man all credit and causes him to be held in

 slight esteem."
-Moreover, they both
+Moreover, Castiglione and Raphael

 insisted on the importance of studying antiquity and preserving